mvoggel/basic-java-practice-MSU/README.md

-# school-java
+# Basic Java classes
 Java classes and method building.
-A number of different side projects completed.
+A number of different projects completed from Java Programming I and II at Montclair State University.

-In this there should be:
+In this repo should be:
-- Project7.Java right now.
+- Project7.Java